 Under Chapter 556, Texas Government Code, a “state agency” shall not use funds appropriated by the legislature, through the General Appropriations Act or other law, to pay membership dues to an organization that pays part or all of the salary of a person who is required by Chapter 305 of the Texas Government Code to register as a lobbyist.

 Before incurring expenditures for membership dues of any type, steps should be taken to ensure the organization to which the dues will be paid, does not have lobbyists registered with the Texas Ethics Commission.
 Lobbyists and lobby organizations are required to publicly disclose and regularly identify expenditures and activities with the Texas Ethics Commission.
-Therefore, the recommends that the Contractor search the list of registered lobbyists at the Texas Ethics Commission Web site and print the screen that displays the result of such a search.
+Therefore, the Agency recommends that the Grantee search the list of registered lobbyists on the Texas Ethics Commission website and print the screen that displays the result of such a search.

 In addition, the Agency recommends that Boards obtain a written certification from the organization regarding the use of the membership dues when using state-appropriated funds to purchase or renew a membership.
 Boards shall retain a copy of the certification and provide it upon request by the Agency, the office of the Texas Comptroller of Public Accounts, or other appropriate authority.

-[OMB Circular A-21 (J)(33); OMB Circular A-87 Attachment B, (28); OMB Circular A-122 Attachment B, (30); and UGMS Part II Attachment B, (31); WD Letter 06-05; also see Texas Government Code § 556.005]
+Reference: 2 CFR § 200.454 (Uniform Guidance); Appendix 7 to TxGMS; WD Letter 06-05; Texas Government Code § 556.005

-8.3.40 Motor Pools
+8.3.40 [Reserved]

-The costs of a service organization which provides automobiles to user governmental units at a mileage or fixed rate and/or provides vehicle maintenance, inspection, and repair services are allowable.
-[UGMS Part II Attachment B, (32); not addressed by OMB Circulars A-21, A-87 or A-122]
+This section is reserved.

 8.3.41 Organization Costs

-Expenditures, such as incorporation fees, brokers’ fees, fees to promoters, organizers or management consultants, attorneys, accountants, or investment counselors, whether or not employees of the organization, in connection with the establishment or reorganization of an organization, are unallowable except with prior approval of the awarding agency.
-[OMB Circular A-122 Attachment B, (31); not addressed by OMB Circulars A-21 or A-87, or UGMS]
+Costs such as incorporation fees, brokers’ fees, fees to promoters, organizers or management consultants, attorneys, accountants, or investment counselors, whether or not employees of the Grantee, in connection with the establishment or reorganization of an organization, are unallowable except with prior approval.
+For federal awards the approval must be obtained from the federal awarding agency.
+For state awards, the approval must be obtained from the state awarding agency.
+Submit prior approval requests to the TWC grant manager.

+Reference: 2 CFR § 200.455 (Uniform Guidance); Appendix 7 to TxGMS

 8.3.42 Page Charges

-Page charges in professional journal publications are allowable as a necessary part of research costs where the research papers report work supported by the federal government, and the charges are levied impartially on all research papers published by the journal, whether or not by federally-sponsored authors.
-[OMB Circular A-21 (J), (39)(c); OMB Circular A-87 Attachment B, (34)(c); OMB Circular A-122 Attachment B, (32); not addressed by UGMS]
+Refer to Section 8.3.49 Publication and Printing Costs, in this manual.

 8.3.43 Participant Support Costs

-are for items such as stipends or subsistence allowances, travel allowances, and registration fees paid to or on behalf of participants or trainees (but not employees) in connection with meetings, conferences, symposia, or training projects.
-These costs are allowable with the prior approval of the awarding agency.
-[OMB Circular A-122 Attachment B, (33); not addressed by OMB Circulars A-21 or A-87, or UGMS]
+Participant support costs are direct costs for items such as stipends or subsistence allowances, travel allowances, and registration fees paid to or on behalf of participants or trainees (but not employees) in connection with meetings, conferences, symposia, or training projects.
+These costs are allowable with the prior approval.
+For federal awards the approval must be obtained from the federal awarding agency.
+For state awards, the approval must be obtained from the state awarding agency.
+Submit prior approval requests to the TWC grant manager.

+Reference: 2 CFR § 200.456 (Uniform Guidance); Appendix 7 to TxGMS

 8.3.44 Patent Costs

-Costs of preparing disclosures, reports, and other documents required by the award and of searching the art to the extent necessary to make such disclosures are allowable.
-Other allowable and unallowable costs are also identified in the following documents.
-[See also OMB Circular A-21 (J)(34); OMB Circular A-87 Attachment B, (29); OMB Circular A-122 Attachment B, (34); not addressed by UGMS]
+Refer to Section 8.3.30a Intellectual Property, in this manual.

-8.3.45 Plant and Homeland Security Costs
+8.3.45 Plant and Security Costs